Influence global practice

 Teaching and learning

-A distinctive feature of the full-time Human Resources MSc programme's learning experience is that for half of the modules per semester students will probably share classes with practicing HR professionals following the part-time Master's route.
+A distinctive feature of the full-time programme is that for half of the modules students will share classes with practising HR professionals following the part-time Master's route.
 These students, typically aged 25 - 35, work in HR departments in London while studying for the professional CIPD qualification.
-This exposure to HR professionals considerably enhances the learning experience.
+This exposure will considerably enhance your learning experience.

 - Bachelor degree equivalent to UK Second Class Honours Lower Division in business or social sciences;